 4. Remember the Airflow and Keep it Wholly

-So much of HVAC/R system operation has to do with evaporator load with LOW load being most commonly caused by LOW AIRFLOW and low air flow being most commonly caused by dirt buildup.
-Keep blowers, fans, filters and coils clean and unobstructed.
-Check static pressure when duct issues are suspected in order to verify and properly setup blower CFM output to match the requirements of the space and outdoor environment.
+So much of HVAC/R system operation has to do with evaporator load, with LOW load being most commonly caused by LOW AIRFLOW, low airflow being most commonly caused by dirt buildup.
+Keep blowers, fans, filters, and coils clean and unobstructed.
+Check static pressure when duct issues are suspected.
+That way, you can verify and properly set up blower CFM output to match the requirements of the space and outdoor environment.